 Step 0 - Create a Codefresh access token

-To start the installation process log into your Codefresh account and visit the tokens area by selecting Integrations from the left sidebar and then clicking on the tokens tab.
+To start the installation process log into your Codefresh account and visit the tokens area by selecting Account Settings from the left sidebar and then clicking on the tokens tab.

 Then click the generate button to create a new token.